^

 • bananas;

-• dry biscuits (biscuits, crackers), crackers, drying;
+• dry biscuits (biscuits, crackers), rusks, pretzels;

 • lean meat, fish.

-Diet for weight loss with breastfeeding
+Diet for weight loss while breastfeeding

 • starve;